SyXuan/Roulette-Simulator/docs/walkthrough.md

 ## Features Implemented

+- **Incremental Betting**: Click multiple times on the table to add chips.
+The total amount is displayed on each chip.
+- **Right-Click to Remove**: Right-click on any bet area to decrease the amount or remove the chip.
 - **Multi-Bet Support**: Place multiple chips on the table simultaneously and simulate the combined outcome.
 - **Visual Betting Table**: Interactive virtual table for placing bets by clicking on numbers or zones.
 - **Multiple Roulette Variants**: Support for American (0, 00), European (0), and French (0 + La Partage rule).